Giving Scottish talent a stage at Upside Doon

 Completing the line-up is Glasgow’s Brownbear, the musical collective led by singer/songwriter Matt Hickman.
 The group released their debut single ‘Dead or Alive’ in 2016 and have since toured with The Libertines and The View.

 The National Trust for Scotland works every day to protect Scotland’s national and natural treasures.
-From coastlines to castles, art to architecture, wildlife to wilderness, we protect all of this For the Love of Scotland.
+From coastlines to castles, art to architecture, wildlife to wilderness, we protect all of this for the Love of Scotland.